masterglob/playbacker/README.md

 # playbacker
-Synchronized Playback click & MIDI on RasPI3B based on TinyCore + Wemos D1 Mini for MIDI management.
+Synchronized Playback click & MIDI on RasPI3B based on TinyCore.
+Using I2S for playback output and native RPI headphone for clics

 see _doc folder